Lithium hydride: Physical properties

-LiH is a diamagnetic and an ionic conductor with a conductivity gradually increasing from 2×10^-5 Ω^{−1}cm^{−1} at 443 °C to 0.18 Ω−1cm−1 at 754 °C; there is no discontinuity in this increase through the melting point.
+LiH is diamagnetic and an ionic conductor with an electric conductivity gradually increasing from 2×10^-5 Ω^{−1}cm^{−1} at 443 °C to 0.18 Ω−1cm−1 at 754 °C; there is no discontinuity in this increase through the melting point.
 The dielectric constant of LiH decreases from 13.0 (static, low frequencies) to 3.6 (visible-light frequencies).
 LiH is a soft material with a Mohs hardness of 3.5.
-Its compressive creep (per 100 hours) rapidly increases from < 1% at 350 °C to > 100% at 475 °C, meaning that LiH can't provide mechanical support when heated.
+Its compressive creep (per 100 hours) rapidly increases from < 1% at 350 °C to > 100% at 475 °C, meaning that LiH cannot provide mechanical support when heated.

 The thermal conductivity of LiH decreases with temperature and depends on morphology: the corresponding values are 0.125 W/(cm·K) for crystals and 0.0695 W/(cm·K) for compacts at 50 °C, and 0.036 W/(cm·K) for crystals and 0.0432 W/(cm·K) for compacts at 500 °C. The linear thermal expansion coefficient is 4.2×10^-5/°C at room temperature.

 Synthesis and processing

 LiH is produced by treating lithium metal with hydrogen gas:

-This reaction is especially rapid at temperatures above 600 °C. Addition of 0.001–0.003% carbon, and/or increasing temperature and/or pressure, increases the yield up to 98% at 2-hour residence time.
+This reaction is especially rapid at temperatures above 600 °C. Addition of 0.001–0.003% carbon, and/or increasing temperature/pressure, increases the yield up to 98% at 2-hour residence time.
 However, the reaction proceeds at temperatures as low as 29 °C. The yield is 60% at 99 °C and 85% at 125 °C, and the rate depends significantly on the surface condition of LiH.

 Less common ways of LiH synthesis include thermal decomposition of lithium aluminium hydride (200 °C), lithium borohydride (300 °C), n-butyllithium (150 °C), or ethyllithium (120 °C), as well as several reactions involving lithium compounds of low stability and available hydrogen content.

 Chemical reactions yield LiH in the form of lumped powder, which can be compressed into pellets without a binder.
 More complex shapes can be produced by casting from the melt.
 Large single crystals (about 80 mm long and 16 mm in diameter) can be then grown from molten LiH powder in hydrogen atmosphere by the Bridgman–Stockbarger technique.
 They often have bluish color owing to the presence of colloidal Li.
 This color can be removed by post-growth annealing at lower temperatures (~550 °C) and lower thermal gradients.
 Major impurities in these crystals are Na (20–200 ppm), O (10–100 ppm), Mg (0.5–6 ppm), Fe (0.5-2 ppm) and Cu (0.5-2 ppm).

 Bulk cold-pressed LiH parts can be easily machined using standard techniques and tools to micrometer precision.
 However, cast LiH is brittle and easily cracks during processing.

 A more energy efficient route to form lithium hydride powder is by ball milling lithium metal under high hydrogen pressure.
-A problem with this method is the cold welding of lithium metal due to the high ductility.
-By adding small amounts of lithium hydride powder the cold welding can be avoided.
+To prevent cold welding of lithium metal (due to its high ductility), small amounts of lithium hydride powder are added during this process.